Nias: Culture

 The predominant religion is Protestant Christianity.
-Six out of seven Niasans are Protestant; the remainder are about evenly divided between Muslim (mostly immigrants from elsewhere in Indonesia) and Catholic.
-However adherence to either Christian or Muslim religions is still largely symbolic; Nias continues into current day celebrating its own indigenous culture and traditions as the primary form of spiritual expression.
+Four out of five Niasans are Protestant; the remainder are mainly divided between Catholics (17%) and Muslims (almost 3%, mostly immigrants from elsewhere in Indonesia).
+However, adherence to either Christian or Muslim religions is still largely symbolic; Nias continues into the current day celebrating its own indigenous culture and traditions as the primary form of spiritual expression.

 The people of Nias build Omo Hada houses on massive ironwood pillars with towering roofs.
-Not only were they almost impregnable to attack in former tribal warfare, their flexible nail-less construction provide proven earthquake durability.
+Not only were they almost impregnable to attack in former tribal warfare, but their flexible nail-less construction provided proven earthquake durability.

+Environment

 Nias is home not only to a unique human culture but also endemic fauna which differ from other areas of North Sumatra because of the island's remote location separate from Sumatra.
+The island has been recognised as an Important Bird Area (IBA) by BirdLife International.

 Transportation

-To reach Nias, there is a weekly ship from Jakarta to Gunungsitoli; there were ferries from Sibolga to Gunungsitoli, Teluk Dalam, or Lahewa every day; before the Asian financial crisis hit Indonesia, there was a daily flight from Medan to Gunungsitoli.
+To reach Nias, there is a weekly ship from Jakarta to Gunungsitoli; there were ferries from Sibolga to Gunungsitoli, Teluk Dalam (in the far south of the island), or Lahewa (in the north) every day; before the Asian financial crisis hit Indonesia, there was a daily flight from Medan to Gunungsitoli.
 This became less frequent following the crisis.

 Since the 1998 Reformation, however, transport links on and to the island have become poor.
-Internally, the road system is in a very bad condition.
+Internally, the road system is in very bad condition.
 Externally the air and ferry links are unreliable.
 There are two ferry terminals (Gunungsitoli and Teluk Dalam) and an airport (Binaka, near Gunungsitoli) on the island, serviced mainly from Sibolga and Medan respectively.
 However, local ferry companies regularly go out of business (or their boats sink), so only one terminal may be active at any given time.
 Since the 2005 earthquake, transportation has improved to cope with the increase in travel needs for reconstruction and rehabilitation efforts.
 Wings Air and Manunggal Air are the airlines that fly to Gunungsitoli.